 As a lot of language teaching has emphasised the role of reading and writing, it is not surprising that many learners feel the need to write everything they are learning or trying to learn.
 What this strategy can do for people who take this to an excess is to separate them from the experience of the language.
 When this is done, the language, as it were, can get filtered and it can prevent the language being connected to who we really are and what we see, experience and feel.
 It becomes like an intellectual exercise like learning history or astronomy.
 Language is much more than that, and if we want to maximise our language learning powers we best reduce the time we spend processing the language we are learning through reading and writing and maximise the time we spend speaking and listening.
 I am of course not talking about writing letters, essays or reading newspapers or books, etc. I am talking about the process of learning languages that many people get involved in, more typically associated with class work or study.

 There are of course the few people who can learn languages just by reading, but don’t be confused by that.
 The vast majority of people can’t.
 The few who can have just made some adjustments to how they learn that have enabled them to do it, but if others tried it, they would be most probably doomed to failure or a long hard road, most probably prompting them to give it away.
 I am not saying reading can’t help, it certainly can help your language learning, of that there is no doubt.
 This way of learning languages is clearly a preferred learning strategy, which some people use but it has nothing to do with our innate learning styles.
 The important take away is to seek to find ways of learning that you enjoy AND produce results for you, even if they go a little against the grain!

-* I have recently published a book, Language Learning Unlocked a book I wrote 2 years ago, goes into some depth about a schema that looks at 4 personality types, a more in depth schema that was first proposed by Hippocrates and elaborated time and time since then.
+In Language Learning Unlocked a book I wrote 2 years ago, goes into some depth about a schema that looks at 4 personality types, a more in depth schema that was first proposed by Hippocrates and elaborated time and time since then.